The Story of Houtbos Community

 Nine-year-old Sibongile* and her brother Maza* have been living with their father in a small mud house since their mother left them, taking the government assistance card and leaving them with nothing.
 Her father has given up finding odd jobs in the community so he can stay home to look after his children.
 He tries his best to be a good father.
 Thankfully, he managed to get a new government card for his children, however it’s still not enough to meet all their needs.
 Compounding these challenges is Sibongile’s learning and communication struggles, which require extra assistance in school.
 Thankfully, the family is not alone in their challenges.
 Regularly, Care Worker Nelly visits them, offering Christ’s compassion and hope.
 Together with the local Hands at Work team in Oshoek, the Care Workers have been supporting Sibongile with her educational and emotional needs, as well as encouraging her father to be faithful in his role.
 The Care Workers, in particular Nelly, have become mother figures in Sibongile’s life, something that she was previously missing out on.

-The local Hands at Work team in Oshoek currently supports seven Community Based Organisations, which exist to care for the most vulnerable in their communities.
+The local Hands at Work team in Oshoek currently supports five Community Based Organisations, which exist to care for the most vulnerable in their communities.
 The office provides training, networking, and encouragement to those Community Based Organisations like Houtbos.
 It also gives administrative support, including helping with funding proposals, monitoring and evaluation, bookkeeping and reporting to donors.